🧬

 Unique facts and fascinating details

-- The Dobermann is often referred to as the 'Velcro dog' due to its intense desire to be near its owners at all times.
+• The Dobermann is often referred to as the 'Gendarme Dog' due to its historical use in police work.

 Frequently Asked Questions